Register as an Architect/Business

 - Practising.
 All architects practising in South Australia must have professional indemnity insurance.

 - Non Practising.
-This category includes retired architects, and architects who are not practising for a variety of other reasons (overseas; carers leave; unemployed) etc. Non Practising architects may apply for exemption from the requirement for professional indemnity insurance.
+This category includes retired architects, and architects who are not practising for a variety of other reasons (overseas; carers leave; unemployed, working outside the industry; working outside of SA).
+Non Practising architects must apply for exemption from the requirement for professional indemnity insurance.
 A concession in registration fees may apply to some non-practising architects.

 - Architectural business (Company = <2 or > 2 directors: Partnership = < 2 directors).